A CURMUDGEON'S PERSPECTIVE

 “At these rates, she’d better be!”

 For most of us, being late is an accident, a mistake or an occasional oversight.
-But there are people like Rebecca for whom being late is a bad habit, like picking your nose or adjusting your private parts in public.
+But being late is a bad habit for some people, like picking your nose or adjusting your private parts in public.
 (Usually, only professional baseball players can pull this off acceptably.)

 Here’s What Being Habitually Late Says to Me — and to Your Clients